18th Massachusetts Infantry Regiment: 1861

-The 18th Massachusetts Infantry Regiment was mustered into active service on 24 August 1861.
-Two days later, under instruction from then Governor John A. Andrew, the Regiment was ordered to the Seat of War at Washington.

 Going by way of New York, Harrisburg, and Baltimore, the Eighteenth reached Washington 30 August, and next day reported to Colonel E.D.
 Baker, going into camp about a mile to the west of the Capitol, the location being called Camp Massachusetts.
 The regiment was ordered on the 3d of September to cross the river and report to General Fitz John Porter, commanding a division, by whom it was assigned to General Martindale's Brigade, its fellow regiments being the Second Maine, Thirteenth and Forty-first New York.
 The regimental camp was located near Fort Corcoran, on ground recently occupied by the Sixty-ninth New York, and the Eighteenth began to see actual service in fatigue duty and on picket.
 The division was moved to the front on the 26th and went into camp near Hall's Hill, then the outpost of the Union army.
 This position was occupied during the winter, the regiment giving much attention to drill and discipline, so that at a review held at Bailey's Cross Roads it was especially complimented for excellence by the commander in chief, and as a mark of appreciation received new uniform and camp equipage imported from France and modeled on that of the French chasseurs a pied.
 Before the opening of the spring campaign some changes were made in Martindale's Brigade, the Forty-first New York giving place to the Twenty-second Massachusetts and Twenty-fifth New York Regiments, while the Second Company of Massachusetts Sharpshooters was attached to the brigade, which was known as the First Brigade, Porter's Division, Third (Heintelman's) Corps.